hsf-training/hsf-training-docker/_episodes/09-gitlab-ci.md

 > ~~~
 > {: .source}
 >
-> When your container builds successfully, you can `exec` into it and poke around to make sure it's set up exactly as you want, and that you can successfully run the executable you built:
+> When your image builds successfully, you can `run` it and poke around to make sure it's set up exactly as you want, and that you can successfully run the executable you built:
 > ~~~bash
 > docker run -it --rm payload_analysis /bin/bash
 > ~~~